vulinh64/vulinh64.github.io/blog/2025-07-16-java-heresies.md

 - **Reflection-Proof**: Reflection is a singleton’s worst enemy, but `enum` laughs in its face.
 Attempts to create additional instances via reflection are met with exceptions, thanks to JVM-level protection.

 - **Thread-Safe by Default**: The JVM handles `enum` constant initialization with thread-safety baked in.
-No race conditions, no multiple instances—just one, always.
+No race conditions, no multiple instances.
+Just one, always.

 - **Clean and Concise**: A few lines of code, and you’re done.
 No synchronization blocks, no double-checked locking, no convoluted constructors.